-WLS fulfills its mission by pursuing one core strategy: working with K-12 schools to transform learning.
-In our view, authentic global education is another name for the broad shift towards student-centered learning environments that emphasize student voice, collaboration technology, and real-world experience.
+WLS fulfills its mission for teacher and student enrichment by pursuing one core strategy: working with K-12 schools to transform learning.
+In our view, authentic global education is another name for the broad shift towards student-centered service learning environments that emphasize student voice, collaboration technology, and real-world experience.
 The best global education programs help students find purpose and make connections to the world.
 In the process, students learn to collaborate, communicate, think critically, and be creative.

-At WLS, we maintain a disciplined focus on driving change in K-12 schools and have avoided activities that pull us from that mission.
+At WLS, we maintain a disciplined focus on driving change in K-12 schools and have avoided activities that pull us from that mission for student enrichment.
 We therefore don’t do one-time trips, nor do we university or gap year programs.
-We strive to be a small, mission-focused organization that does customized, deep work with K-12 schools committed to building extraordinary global education programs.
+We strive to be a small, mission-focused organization that does customized, deep work with K-12 schools committed to building extraordinary travel programs abroad and locally.

 There is growing research around how adolescents develop purpose.
 This work builds off the last decade of brain research and validates the leadership development work we do at World Leadership School.
 We believe the underlying cause of the teen stress epidemic is a lack of underlying purpose.
 As Stanford professor William Damon writes, “The biggest problem growing up today is not actually stress; it’s meaninglessness.”

 Research has shown that only 20 percent of American youth today have purpose, which we define as a goal outside of oneself that is meaningful enough to prompt action.
 Research has also shown that students with purpose experience less stress, do better in school, and are happier.
 A core question for educators moving forward is “How can we help students explore and articulate purpose at a younger age?”

 Despite their differences, these local leaders are extraordinary case studies in global leadership and share the following traits in common:

 - Leaders lead from their strengths and compensate for their weaknesses;